wonjunlee-math/wonjunlee-math.github.io/index.md

 You may contact me at wonjun (dot) lee (dot) math (at) rutgers (dot) edu.

 You can see my works through my [ORCiD page](https://orcid.org/0009-0000-2391-8410).

+## Publications

+### Reveiwed Conference Papers

+[1] Donghan Kim, Woojin Kim, and Wonjun Lee.
+“Super-Polynomial Growth of the Generalized Persistence Diagram”.
+In: _41st International Symposium on Computational Geometry (SoCG 2025)_.
+Vol. 332.
+Leibniz International Proceedings in Informatics (LIPIcs).
+2025, 64:1–64:20.
+[DOI access](10.4230/LIPIcs.SoCG.2025.64).
+Selected as a quality paper; invited for the SoCG 2025 special issue of Journal of Computational Geometry.

+## Presentations

+### Presentation Slides

+-   “_Super-Polynomial Growth of the Generalized Persistence Diagram_,” The 41st International Symposium on Computational Geometry (SoCG 2025), Kanazawa, Japan.
+[Slides]

+### Posters

+-   “_Super-Polynomial Growth of the Generalized Persistence Diagram_,” The Geometric Realization of AATRN, Chicago, IL, USA.
+[Poster (revised)]